panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 }
 ```

-What I want is to loop though all `dictionary` properties and get their values.
+What I want is to loop through all `dictionary` properties and get their values.
 TypeScript, however, triggers a type error on the expression `dictionary[name]`, requiring an index signature on the type of `dictionary`.

 That's when I met index signatures.